Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Preliminaries

-To analyze perception systems, we need to enable reasoning over both time representations, i.e., over both the frames in a data stream and the time stamps of the frames. $\Un^{s}_{\Ic}$ is the spatio-temporal until operator over time interval $\Ic$ (e.g., $\Ic=[0,0.2]$ includes all the time stamps that are assigned to the image frames in Figure \ref{fig:kitti:case-study}), $\Next^{s}_{\Ic}$ is the spatio-temporal next operator over time interval $\Ic$.
-In some context, it is easier to formalize a requirement using frame intervals and reason over frames rather than time intervals.
-To highlight this, we add a tilde on top of the spatio-temporal operators with frame intervals, that is in $\tilde{\Un}^s_{\Ic}$ and $\tilde{\Next}^s_{\Ic}$ the interval $\Ic$ is over frame interval.
-When reasoning over frames, then $\tau(i)$ is equals to $i$, i.e., $\tau$ is the identity function.
+\begin{rem} In some specifications, it is easier to formalize a requirement using frame intervals and reason over frames rather than time intervals.
+To highlight this option, we add a tilde on top of the spatio-temporal operators with frame intervals, i.e., in $\tilde{\Un}^s_{\Ic}$, $\tilde{\Next}^s_{\Ic}$, $\tilde{\Un}_{\Ic}$, and $\tilde{\Next}_{\Ic}$ the interval $\Ic$ is over frame interval.
+When reasoning over frames, $\tau(i)$ equals $i$, i.e., $\tau$ is the identity function. \revisionTwo{ } \end{rem}